 Old-fashioned oats: This recipe was tested using old-fashioned oats.
 Quick oats will work just fine if that's all you have on hand.
 The volume measurement may be different, but the gram measure should be the same.

 Whole wheat flour: Adds an earthiness and a nutty flavor.
-You can leave it out, or sub other flours such as spelt, einkorn, kamut, or even oat.
+You can leave it out and use all bread flour, or substitute other flours such as spelt, einkorn, kamut, or even oat.

 Honey: Naturally complements the flavor of oats, sub maple syrup, molasses, brown sugar or white sugar for sweetness.